UpGado/upgado.github.io/_posts/2018-07-27-why-passion-is-bullshit.md

 draft: true
 ---

-[caution: what follows is mainly my opinion, which may or may not be held by my employer.
-I just don't know so don't assume anything.
+[caution: what follows is mainly my opinion and does not necessarily represent my employer.
+So don't assume anything.
 No, I don't lead a cult.]

+{% include figure.html file="http://www.success.com/sites/default/files/12_5.jpg" description="Figure 1: Find your passion bullshit" %}

+Passion is a word that is thrown around a lot.
+In a way or another, many people present it as the elixir of

 {% include mailchimp.html source="passion1" %}